 A cinematic tale of grief and revenge, this small-town tragedy will have viewers weeping by the first episode.
 The slow, meditative unfolding of the narrative makes anyone a suspect, rendering the show binge-worthy and one of the best modern detective TV shows.

-Sir Arthur Conan Doyle’s fictional mastermind has been adapted countless of times, from movies to books to TV.
+Sir Doyle's fictional mastermind has been adapted countless of times, from movies to books to TV.
+As we've already seen.

-But the BBC series Sherlock is undoubtedly one of the best reworkings of Sherlock Holmes ever.
+The BBC series Sherlock is undoubtedly one of the best reworkings of Sherlock Holmes like, ever.
 The BAFTA-winning and Emmy-winning show stands out for its creative filmmaking techniques in visually representing the inner workings of a genius mind.

 Benedict Cumberbatch and Martin Freeman star as a modern day Sherlock Holmes and John Watson.
 Dramatic, funny, and completely unpredictable, Sherlock showcases one-of-a-kind characters that are exceptionally well-acted.